 — Anna —

-How to Make Healthy Egg Muffins
+How to Make The Best Egg Muffins

 The Ingredients

 - Eggs + Egg Whites.
 The base for our easy egg muffins.
-As I mentioned above, these muffins use the perfect amount of each.

 - Vegetables.
 Because I want this recipe to be filling and healthy, I always include a good amount of fresh vegetables like spinach, green and red peppers, and cherry tomatoes.
-You’ll feel great starting your day with a serving of veggies, and if you want to bring them to the office for lunch, the vegetables make them a more complete meal.
+You’ll feel great starting your day with a serving of veggies, and if you want to bring them to the office for lunch, the veggies make them a more complete meal.

 - Herbs and Spices.
 Because egg-white-heavy recipes can be—there really is no polite way to say this—SO BORING, we need to jazz these up with plenty of herbs and spices.
-My pantry staples are dried basil, dried oregano, salt, and pepper.
-The combo gives the muffins an Italian-inspired flair and complements the vegetables and feta.

 - Cheese.
 An optional addition.
 I used feta, but you can use any other cheese you enjoy (a cheddar cheese version I made in my experimental attempts was delightful).